solidusjs/solidus/README.md

 ## Commands

 ### start ( -p,--port -d,--dev )
 Starts a solidus server using the current folder.

-By default it runs on port 8080.
+- **port, p** specifies which port the Solidus server will listen on.
+By default it runs on port **8080**.
+- **dev, d** determines if the server runs in development mode or not.
+Development mode displays logging information and watches views/redirects/preprocessors for changes.
+This is set to **false** by default.

 ```
 solidus start -p 9001